AndrewJBateman/angular-tailwind-sncf/README.md

 ## :books: General info

+* User searches for a station name and Leaflet maps shows location of stations with that name around Paris
 * [Transloco](https://ngneat.github.io/transloco/) internationalization (i18n) library for Angular used to enable user to switch between English, Spanish and French
 * About and Contact pages give more information on app using Tailwind CSS cards
 * To build for production Tailwind’s purge option is used to tree-shake unused styles and optimize final build size.